I've Gotta Be Me

 The song has been featured in at least two soft drink advertising campaigns.
 Welsh pop singer Duffy performed it while riding a bicycle in European television advertisements for Diet Coke, beginning in February 2009.
 The 60 second commercial was first aired in the end break of the 2009 BRIT Awards on February 18.
 A version by Ryan Tedder was used by Dr Pepper in 2012.
-The song was used in the 2001 film Freddy Got Fingered and the 2021 film Nobody.
+The song was used in the 2001 film Freddy Got Fingered, the 2020 film Timmy Failure: Mistakes Were Made and the 2021 film Nobody.
 The song was also used in the 'Live Outlandish' commercial to promote the Mitsubishi Outlander in 2021 in Australia.